VeritasSoftware/xUnit-Addons/README.md

 ## Async fixture

+A fixture can implement `IAsyncLifetime` to be able to run async code in the fixture.

+But, you need to implement both methods of the interface `InitializeAsync` & `DisposeAsync`.

+You may not need both methods.

-I have provided an abstract base fixture class `BaseFixture`.
+So, I have provided an abstract base fixture class `BaseFixture`.

 This has 2 virtual properties (`RunBefore` & `RunAfter`) that you can override in your derived fixture.

+You only override the property you need.

 Put your async code in these property methods.